What is Malaria?

 If you travel to an area at risk of malaria, you need to protect yourself before you travel, while you are travelling, and when you return home.

-At least 1 month before you travel, speak with your health care provider.
+At least 6 weeks before you travel, speak with your health care provider or visit a travel health clinic.
 Ask about the risk of malaria in the area you plan to visit.
 If anti-malaria medications are recommended, you will be given a prescription.
 Some anti-malaria medication should be started at least 1 week before travelling.

 It is important that you take your anti-malaria medication for the entire time you are travelling.
 If you have side effects from the medication, do not stop taking it without getting advice from a health care professional.

 - When you are outside between dusk and dawn, use insect repellant on all exposed skin.
-The most effective repellants contain at least 20% of the ingredient DEET.
-DEET repellents can be used on infants and children.
-DEET does not pose a significant risk to infants and children and is safer than a child getting malaria.
-For more information, see HealthLinkBC File #96 Insect Repellants and DEET.
+The most effective repellants contain the ingredient DEET.
+For more information about how to use insect repellants containing DEET, see HealthLinkBC File #96 Insect Repellants and DEET.

 - Burn pyrethroid mosquito/insect coils in the evening in well-ventilated areas.